2025

 Headshot of CSU President Anthony Jenkins wearing a white collared shirt, bright yellow tie, navy blue suit jacket with CSU lapel pin in front of green shrubs and low brick wall on Coppin's campus

-Champions of Creativity: Coppin's First Family Celebrating African Americans in the Arts
+Coppin's First Family Celebrating African Americans

-February 1, 2024, Virtual Online
+February 3, 2025, 11 AM, Virtual Online

 Dr. Carter G. Woodson